WasatchPhotonics/ENLIGHTEN/docs/BUILD_WIN10.md

-# Windows 10 Development Environment
+# Windows 10/11 Development Environment

-Consider using the wiki page instead: https://github.com/WasatchPhotonics/ENLIGHTEN/wiki/Build-Win10
+This document attempts to maintain a common build process for both Windows 10 and Windows 11.
+Note that released installers are currently always built from Windows 10 (but work on Windows 11).

 ## Dependencies